smankar/smankar.github.io/_posts/2014-12-10-whose-performance-is-it-anyway.md

 ### 1. What really is well performing code?
 The answer to this question lead me to the basics of computer science.
 And I came across some excellent examples in Princeton University's [Analysis of Algorithms](http://introcs.cs.princeton.edu/java/41analysis/).
-How do we quantify code performance? well, the easiest measure for the performance of a program is its running time.
-And let me quote once again:
+So, how do we quantify code performance? well, the easiest measure for the performance of a program is its running time.
+And here's another quote:

 > The total running time is determined by two primary factors:
 >